HaDuve/maps-renderer/cleancode.md

 ## Component Architecture

 - Follow a controller pattern by separating logic from UI
-- Component files (.tsx) should only contain rendering logic and minimal state
+- Component files (.tsx) should only contain rendering logic, JSX, and minimal state
+- Controller files (.ts) must never contain JSX code - only pure TypeScript logic
 - All business logic, API calls, and complex state management should be in controller hooks
 - Props should be properly typed using the types defined in the types.ts file